phucvu-nyu/bst236/docs/chapter_workflow/Unix.md

 === "<6>"
     `mkdir`: Make a new directory<br>
     `rmdir`: Remove an empty directory<br>
     `rm -r`: Remove a non-empty directory DANGEROUS!!
-No do over in the terminal!
+There's no undo in the terminal!
     ```bash
     mkdir <new working directory>
     ```